15 amazing Hudson Valley industrial wedding venues for 2020

 22 Cottage St., Middletown, NY

 Downtown Middletown is not the most compelling place to visit in the Hudson Valley but if you’re looking for a yet-to-be discovered industrial wedding venue, Clemson Brothers might be it.
-This former factory offers indoor and outdoor space for up to 250 guests.
 And it’s got all the brick, iron and exposed ceilings of more well-known venues.
-And then there’s beer.
+And then there’s the craft beer.

 Hudson Valley wedding venues you might also consider